amandaleejohnson/Shiny_App_Course_Project/README.md

     Did it contain an R expression that got evaluated and displayed?
     Was it hosted on github or Rpubs?
     Was the server calculation displayed in the html page?
-    Here's your opportunity to give this presentation a +1 for being well done.
-Did they tinker around with the default style?
-Was the presentation particularly lucid and well organized?
-In other words, the student made a legitimate try.
     There were no R errors displayed in the presentation.